Warehouse Shelving

-The key to designing an efficient warehouse is setting up a racking system that optimises the available storage space, while making it easy for people and goods to move around.
+The key to designing an efficient warehouse is setting up racking systems that optimises the available storage space, while making it easy for people and goods to move around.
 This usually requires a mix of different types of warehouse shelving.
-In this guide we will identify the different types of warehouse shelving systems along with their benefits and best applications.
+In this guide we will identify the different types of warehouse racking systems along with their benefits and best applications for a wide range of storage needs.

 Set out below is a brief description of the various shelving and racking types that fall within each of these three categories.